CaitlinSchaef/MindReaderProject/auxiliary/pseudocode.md

 Blue button color: #8bd8e2
 White refresh button blue color is: #8bd8e2

+more like make one card and then id the different stages and then call them with getelementid one card in html (shell) in javascript you grab the html element with the text, we want if statements that identify what screen, if on a different screen put this text in

 First stage:
 Large text at top: "I can read your mind"
 Small round button at bottom, says "GO"